Skip to content

 You can also configure whether to display data based on thousand separators and scientific notation.

-You can configure units for displaying the query data.
+You can configure units for displaying query data.

 Legend

-The Legend is an auxiliary element of the chart, used to distinguish data through different colors, points, and shapes.
-You can use the legend button in the upper right corner of the explorer to hide the legend or adjust its position to the bottom or right.
+The Legend is an auxiliary element of a chart, used to distinguish data through different colors, points, and shapes.
+You can use the legend button in the upper right corner of the Explorer to hide the legend or adjust its position to the bottom or right side.

 Colors

-To better distinguish data trends of different metrics through color, you can click the color settings button in the upper right corner of the explorer to customize the legend colors.
+To better distinguish data trends of different Metrics through colors, you can click the color settings button in the upper right corner of the Explorer to customize and modify the legend colors.

 Export

-After completing metric analysis and obtaining query results, you can click the export button to perform the following operations:
+After completing Metrics analysis and obtaining query results, you can click the export button to perform the following operations:

 • Export to Dashboard